run-ai/docs/docs/Administrator/admin-ui-setup/dashboard-analysis.md

 __Analysis and Suggested actions__:

-If utilization is too low for a long period of time, you will want to identify the source of the problem:
+If utilization is too low for a long period, you will want to identify the source of the problem:

 * Go to “Average GPU Allocation & Utilization”
 * Look for Projects with large GPU allocations for interactive Jobs or Projects that poorly utilize their training Jobs.
 Users tend to poorly utilize their GPUs in interactive sessions because of the dev & debug nature of their work which typically is an iterative process with long idle GPU time.
-In many occasions users also don’t shut down their interactive Jobs, holding their GPUs idle and preventing others from using them.
+On many occasions users also don’t shut down their interactive Jobs, holding their GPUs idle and preventing others from using them.

 | Review  | Analysis & Actions  |
 |---------|---------------------|